Noviel/cluster-launcher/README.md

   stickyListenMaster
 } = require('osnova-cluster-launcher');

+// Use express for example
+const app = require('express')();
+const http = require('http').Server(app);

 // Worker/Master will be called by launch with specified
 // respectively listen function as a parameter. const workerFunc = (listen) => {
-  const http = getHttpServerFromSomewhere();
-  // Some extern http server must be specified for a worker. listen(http);
+  // Some extern http server must be specified for a worker's listen. listen(http);
 };

 const masterFunc = (listen) => {
-  JustSomeMasterStuff();
+  console.log('We are doing some crazy master stuff here!');
-  // Master listen need no extern http server, it will create his own. listen();
+  // Master's listen need no extern http server, it will create his own. listen();
 }